vboyce/natural-stories-maze/Analysis/nat_stories.md

 ## Error rates

 There’s lots of ways to try to get at participant diligence that we might want to use for exclusions.
-IN particular, it appears that mean accuracy is correlated with mean rt – people with high accuracy take longer than people who look like they are randomly guessing.
+In particular, it appears that mean accuracy is correlated with mean rt – people with high accuracy take longer than people who look like they are randomly guessing.
 In this experiment, we have an additional source of insight into diligence –